This Article Seeks to Address the Following Issues:

 Rubbing or Scratching

-Other forms of self-harm include but are not limited to:
+Other forms of self-harm include, but are not limited to:

 - Punching, hitting, or slapping themselves

-- Piercing the skin with sharp objects
+- Piercing skin with sharp objects

-- Picking existing wounds
+- Picking at existing wounds

 Causes For Adolescent Self-Harm & Cutting